Modeling Psychotherapy Dialogues with Kernelized Hashcode Representations: A Nonparametric Information-Theoretic Approach: Introduction

-Motivated by above considerations, we introduce here a novel dialogue modeling framework where responses are represented as \emph{locality-sensitive binary hashcodes}~\cite{kulis2009kernelized,joly2011random,garg2018efficient}, and the hashing models are optimized using a {\em novel mutual-information lower bound}, since exact mutual information computation is intractable in high-dimensional spaces.
-Using hashcode representations may allow for a more tractable way of predicting responses in a compressed, general representation space instead of direct generation of textual responses.
-(Previously, hashcode representations were successfully applied in prior work on information-extraction \cite{garg2018efficient}.)
-Once the compressed representation of the response is inferred, any separately trained generative model can be plugged in to produce actual textual response \footnote{Herein we used a quick and easy approach to text generation, simply selecting the nearest neighbor of the inferred response from the training dataset, while the main objective was to validate the proposed representation learning and representation prediction techniques; exploring better text-generation models remains the topic of future work.}.
+Motivated by above considerations, we introduce here a novel dialogue modeling framework, the \emph{first-ever nonparametric approach for dialogue modeling}, where responses are represented as \emph{locality-sensitive kernelized hashcodes}~\cite{kulis2009kernelized,joly2011random,garg2018efficient,garg2019nearly}, and the hashing models are optimized using a {\em novel mutual-information lower bound}, since exact mutual information computation is intractable in high-dimensional spaces; one can also use neural networks for learning the hashcode representations, as we demonstrate in the experiments section.
+Using hashcode representations allows for a more tractable way of predicting responses in a compressed, general representation space instead of direct generation of textual responses.
+(Previously, kernelized hashcode representations were successfully applied in the prior works on information-extraction \cite{garg2018efficient,garg2019nearly}.)
+Once the compressed representation of the response is inferred, any separately trained generative model can be plugged in to produce an actual textual response.
+See \figref{fig:klsh_max_mi} for an illustration of the framework.
 Note that separating response inference in the representation space from the actual text generation increases method's flexibility, while mutual information criterion facilitates better alignment between the responses of two subjects and higher predictability of the proper response.
-It is also important to note tat, while the psychotherapy domain was our primary motivation, the proposed approach is generally applicable to a wider range of domains as demonstrated in empirical section.
+It is also important to note that, while the psychotherapy domain was our primary motivation, the proposed approach is generally applicable to a wider range of domains as demonstrated in empirical section.

+Overall, our \emph{key contributions} include: (1) a novel generic framework for dialogue modeling and generation using \emph{kernelized locality sensitive hash functions}; (2) a \emph{novel lower bound on the Mutual Information~(MI)} between the hashcodes of the responses from the two agents used as an optimization criterion for the locality sensitive hash functions; (3) a language model to generate therapist responses, generalizing from the traditional N-grams based language modeling approach via kernelized hashing of N-grams.